 Sen. Barack Obama appears to be closing the gap with Sen. Hillary Clinton in Pennsylvania, polls say.

 That gap is 4 percentage points narrower than a similar CNN poll of polls conducted March 26 through Wednesday.
 In that average, Clinton led the senator from Illinois 51 percent to 40 percent.
 Nine percent also were unsure then.
+Watch more on the polls »

 The most recent poll of polls consists of three surveys: American Research Group (April 5-6), Muhlenberg College (March 27-April 2) and Quinnipiac (March 24-31).
 A sampling error for the poll of polls can not be calculated.

-So what's behind the shift?
+What's behind the shift?

 According to the latest CNN count, Obama has 1,629 delegates, with 1,414 pledged delegates and 215 superdelegates, according to the latest CNN count.